LaraCalic/SDMasterMindProject02/README.md

 The goal of successfully finishing this project is to: learn more about styling options inside the CSS file and how to form input validation works inside the HTML.

-The mentioned name of a hotel does not exist, and the idea behind this task is to implement basic knowledge of HTML and CSS, focusing more on selectors and classes in CSS.
+The mentioned name of a hotel doesn't exist, and the idea behind this task is to implement basic knowledge of HTML and CSS, focusing more on selectors and classes in CSS.